16:9 aspect ratio

-16:9 is a widescreen aspect ratio with a width of 16 units and height of 9 units.

-Once seen as an "exotic" aspect ratio, since 2009, it has become the most common aspect ratio for televisions and computer monitors, and is also the universal standard image format for the universal 1080p, 2160p and 4320p formats.

-16:9 or "sixteen-nine" is the universal widescreen standard format and Wide-aspect Clear-vision.
+16:9 (1.7̅:1) or sixteen-nine is an aspect ratio with a width of 16 units and height of 9 units.
+Once seen as an exotic aspect ratio, since 1999, it has become the most common aspect ratio for televisions and computer monitors, and is also the standard aspect ratio for the UHD, 4K and 8K formats.
+16:9 is the widescreen standard format and Wide-aspect Clear-vision.
 Japan's Hi-Vision originally started with a 15:9 ratio but converted when the international standards group introduced the wider ratio 16:9.
-Many digital video cameras have the capability to record in 16:9, and this is the only widescreen aspect ratio natively supported by Blu-ray Disc.
-It is also the native aspect ratio of the Blu-ray Disc, but Blu-ray Disc producers can also choose to show even a wider ratio such as 2.40:1 within the 16:9 frame adding Letterbox black bars within the image itself.
+Many digital video cameras have the capability to record in 16:9.
+It is the only aspect ratio natively supported by Blu-ray, but Blu-ray producers can also choose to show even a wider ratio such as 2.40:1 within the 16:9 frame adding Letterbox black bars within the image itself.

 History

 Derivation of the 16:9 aspect ratioThe main figure shows 4:3 and 2.40:1 rectangles with the same area A, and 16:9 rectangles that covers (black) or is common to (grey) them.
 The calculation considers the extreme rectangles, where m and n are multipliers to maintain their respective aspect ratios and areas.

 Kerns H. Powers, a member of the SMPTE Working Group on High-Definition Electronic Production, first proposed the 16:9 (1.77̅:1) aspect ratio in 1984.
 The popular choices in 1980 were 4:3 (based on TV standard's ratio at the time), 15:9 (5:3) (the European "flat" 1.66̅:1 ratio), 1.85:1 (the American "flat" ratio) and 2.35:1 (the CinemaScope/Panavision) ratio for anamorphic widescreen.